Close

 Day 6- Day 7: Nelson

-Drive time from Kaikoura to Nelson: 3 hours 30 minutes (250km)
+Drive time from Kaikoura to Nelson: 3.5 hrs (250km)

-Nelson is known for sunny beaches, craft stores art galleries, boutique shops and more.
+Nelson is known for sunny beaches, craft stores, art galleries, boutique shops and more.
 This area is a great place to stop to enjoy a bite to eat and a glass of wine too- this region has a wide range of restaurants & many vineyards to visit.

 Things to do in Nelson: